French cuisine: Late 18th century – early 19th century

 The French Revolution was integral to the expansion of French cuisine, because it abolished the guild system.
 This meant anyone could now produce and sell any culinary item they wished.

-Bread was a significant food source among peasants and the working class in the late 18th century, with many of the nation's "people" being dependent on it.
-In French provinces, bread was often consumed three times a day by the "people" of France.
+Bread was a significant food source among peasants and the working class in the late 18th century, with many of the nation's people being dependent on it.
+In French provinces, bread was often consumed three times a day by the people of France.
 According to Brace, bread was referred to as the basic dietary item for the masses, and it was also used as a foundation for soup.
 In fact, bread was so important that harvest, interruption of commerce by wars, heavy flour exploration, and prices and supply were all watched and controlled by the French Government.
 Among the underprivileged, constant fear of famine was always prevalent.
-From 1725 to 1789, there were fourteen years of bad yields to blame for low grain supply.
+From 1725 to 1789, there were fourteen years of bad yields to blame for the low grain supply.
 In Bordeaux, during 1708–1789, thirty-three bad harvests occurred.

 Marie-Antoine Carême was born in 1784, five years before the Revolution.
-He spent his younger years working at a pâtisserie until he was discovered by Charles Maurice de Talleyrand-Périgord; he would later cook for Napoleon Bonaparte.
+He spent his younger years working at a pâtisserie until he was discovered by Charles Maurice de Talleyrand-Périgord; he would later cook for Napoleon.
 Prior to his employment with Talleyrand, Carême had become known for his pièces montées, which were extravagant constructions of pastry and sugar architecture.

 More important to Carême's career was his contribution to the refinement of French cuisine.
 The basis for his style of cooking was his sauces, which he named mother sauces.
 Often referred to as fonds, meaning "foundations", these base sauces, espagnole, velouté, and béchamel, are still known today.
 Each of these sauces was made in large quantities in his kitchen, then formed the basis of multiple derivatives.
 Carême had over one hundred sauces in his repertoire.

 In his writings, soufflés appear for the first time.
 Although many of his preparations today seem extravagant, he simplified and codified an even more complex cuisine that existed beforehand.
 Central to his codification of the cuisine were Le Maître d'hôtel français (1822), Le Cuisinier parisien (1828) and L'Art de la cuisine française au dix-neuvième siècle (1833–5).